coderefinery/git-collaborative/_episodes/03-distributed.md

 - Pull requests need to be reviewed and approved by a code owner.
 - How is this different from the "centralized layout" depicted above?
 - What would be the advantages or disadvantages of this workflow?

+---

+## Code review

+- You see what others are working on
+- Collaborative learning
+- OK if students and junior researchers review senior researchers
+- Improves quality of the code